 An Academic Offences Committee (Referral) meeting considers serious cases referred by your School.

-The Committee will be chaired by the Director of Education and Student Services (or nominee) and will, normally, comprise three members of academic staff representing each Faculty within the University.
+The Committee will be chaired by a senior member of University staff and will, normally, comprise three members of University staff representing each Faculty within the University.

-You will be invited to attend the Academic Offences Committee to present your case.
+You will be invited to attend this Academic Offences Committee meeting to present your case.
 You will receive copies of all the paperwork and supporting evidence ahead of the meeting.

-The Relevant Chair will also be invited to the Academic Offences Committee to explain the reasons for the decision.
+The Relevant Chair will also be invited to the Academic Offences Committee meeting to explain the reasons for their decision to refer your case to the Academic Offences Committee.

-You must attend the meeting of the Academic Offences Committee, unless you have a good reason (e.g. scheduled medical procedure, examination, funeral etc.); work commitments or holiday arrangements will not be considered good cause.
-If you do not attend, the Committee may consider your case on the paperwork alone.
+You must attend the meeting of the Academic Offences Committee, unless you have a good reason not to (e.g. scheduled medical procedure, examination, funeral etc.).
+Work commitments or holiday arrangements will not be considered good cause.
+It is your responsibility to establish good cause to the satisfaction of the Committee.
+If you are absent without good cause, the Committee may consider your case in your absence and on the paperwork alone.

 The meeting will run as follows: